Joseph H. Lebowsky Center

 3 people favorited this theater

-The Capitol Theatre was originally a 1,200-seat vaudeville house when it opened in 1926, and later turned to movies only.
-It closed as a movie theater in 1985.
+The Capitol Theatre was originally a 1,200-seat vaudeville house when it opened on March 4, 1926, and later turned to movies only.
+It closed as a movie theatre in 1985.

 After a brief period when it was home to a church, it was taken over by the Owosso Players for live theatrical performances.

-The current name of the theater is in honor of the theater’s builder, Joseph Lebowsky, whose family owned the theater.
+The current name of the theatre is in honor of the theatre’s builder, Joseph Lebowsky, whose family owned the theatre.

 On February 13, 2007, an arson fire caused massive damage to the Lebowsky Center.
 The Owosso Players moved their performances to Owosso Middle School.
 In 2009, work began rebuilding and restoring the theatre.